 They are so lifelike that it is uncanny.
 Some of them are so realistic that they have even been rescued by police officers when people have reported them for being left unattended in parked vehicles.

 So where did the idea of a reborn baby come from?
 How are they made and who makes them?
 Can you make them yourself?
-Where can you find reborn dolls for sale?
-Those are all question that will be answered for you here today.
+Where can you find them for sale?
+These are all question that will be answered for you here today.
 Let’s start at the beginning.

 History of Newborn Baby Dolls